gandelfwiz/CamundaWorkshop/README.md

 		}
 		```

-	* in sidecar package add the following configuration class that:
+	* in sidecar package add the following configuration class:
-		* make avro object jackson-compliant
-		* define rest template with custom object mapper

 		```java
 		@Configuration